 That’s it.
 Your QR Code will be updated.

-You now know everything about password protected QR Codes—what are they, how do they work, how to create them, and how to edit them.
+You now know everything about password-protected QR Codes.
+This includes—what are they, how do they work, how to create them, and how to edit them.

-A password protected QR Code, just like any other QR Code, provides easy smartphone access to the encoded data.
-And even helps you limit the access to it in a few simple steps.
+A password-protected QR Code, just like any other QR Code, provides easy access to the encoded data.
+And it even helps you limit access to it in a few simple steps.

 The next step: